Turbo Takeaways

 You must be a veteran to qualify for most VA benefits.
 In some cases, you may be able to qualify if you’re a dependent or survivor of a veteran.
 A veteran is defined as a person who has served in active military, air service, or navy and who was released or discharged from service under conditions other than dishonorable.

-Here are the basic qualification requirements for most VA benefits:
+Here are the basic eligibility requirements for most VA benefits:

-• Must meet the definition of a veteran
+• Must meet the VA's definition of a veteran

-• Must have received a discharge other than dishonorable discharge
+• Must have received an honorable discharge or general discharge

-• Service-connected disabilities must not be due to willful misconduct
+• Service-connected disabilities cannot result from willful misconduct

 Applying for Veteran Benefits

-You can apply for veteran benefits on the U.S. Department of Veterans Affairs website at www.va.gov.
+You can apply for veteran benefits on the U.S. Department of Veterans Affairs website.
 If you have questions or need assistance with benefits, you can also contact the Federal Benefits Unit (FBU).

-Veterans can do many tasks online on the website, such as filing disability claims or applying for VA health care or the GI Bill.
+Veterans can complete tasks like filing disability claims or applying for VA health care or the GI Bill on the website.
 You’ll be able to find all the necessary forms, including VA Form 21-526EZ (VA disability claim), online, which makes the application process easy.

 Other options for applying include visiting a VA regional office near you to apply in person, mailing to the VA regional claims processing office, or seeking help from an accredited representative to apply for benefits.